marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 It doesn't matter which instance you use as the other end of your SSH tunnel, as long as you use the EC2 instance's public IP address.
 Of course the IP address in your SSH config must be the same as what you export in the environment variable.

+Also, make sure to add your private key to ssh-agent, to make sure the ssh commands work:

+{% highlight bash %}
+ssh-add ~/.ssh/your_aws_private_key.pem
+{% endhighlight %}

 Once you've done this, the following command:

 {% highlight bash %}